 When I joined SMARKIO in 2015 as the company’s first designer, I took on many responsibilities ranging from branding, web design, and UX design.

-The SMARKIO dashboard — a marketing automation suite — was comprised of several tools developed and originally used internally at Adclick only.
-All these tools were bespoke and developed years earlier at the request of the marketing teams, without much regard for:
+The SMARKIO dashboard — a marketing automation suite — was comprised of several tools originally developed for internal use at Adclick.
+All these tools were bespoke and developed years prior at the request of the marketing teams, without much regard for:

-As a Product Designer, fixing these two problems was my biggest goal.
+As a Product Designer, fixing these two issues was my biggest goal.

 Here's a list of some of the features included in the product:

 In order to find a thread that would tie everything together, we started by categorising features, breaking them down into: